 Competitive Market Data and Compensation Consultants.
-We previously retained both FPL Associates, L.P. and Semler Brossy Consulting Group LLC, an independent compensation consultant, in connection with our formation transactions and our initial public offering.
-At that time, both of these consultants provided our Board of Directors with advice regarding the initial design of our executive compensation program, including the employment agreements with our named executive officers.
-While these consultants were involved in advising the Company regarding its initial compensation decisions in connection with the initial public offering, those decisions were not entirely made with regard to competitive market information, but were in large part based on our anticipated resources during our first year of operations and the compensation levels necessary to attract our management team.
-Due to the fact that we had no operations prior to our initial public offering, those decisions were made by our initial Board of Directors and not the Compensation Committee.
-Neither the Compensation Committee nor the Company has any other professional relationship with either of these consultants.
+We previously retained both FPL Associates, L.P. and Semler Brossy Consulting Group LLC, each an independent compensation consultant, in connection with our formation transactions and our initial public offering.

+Prior to our initial public offering, both of these consultants provided our initial Board of Directors with advice regarding the initial design of our executive compensation program, including the employment agreements with our named executive officers.
+While these consultants were involved in advising the Company regarding its initial compensation decisions in connection with the initial public offering, those decisions were not entirely made with regard to competitive market information, but were in large part based on our anticipated resources during our first year of operations and the compensation levels necessary to attract and retain our management team.
+Due to the fact that we had no operations prior to our initial public offering, those decisions preceding our initial public offering were made by our initial Board of Directors and not the Compensation Committee.